Baseline cruise before deep sea mining

 Images from the deep Coral Sea

-Dhugal Lindsay, Country Leader for Japan, recently took part in the Schmidt Ocean Institute-sponsored cruise “Seamounts, canyons and reefs of the Coral Sea” via telepresence in order to collect images of gelatinous macroplankton for the wwwPIC project.
+Dhugal Lindsay (Japan), recently took part in the Schmidt Ocean Institute-sponsored cruise “Seamounts, canyons and reefs of the Coral Sea” via telepresence in order to collect images of gelatinous macroplankton for the wwwPIC project.
 In the coming months, taxonomically-vetted images of various species will be harvested from the original high quality video footage to help train a machine learning model to recognize the species in Remotely-Operated Vehicle (ROV) footage.
 The dives, which were live-streamed on YouTube, can be found, with Lindsay’s commentary, at the following links:

 ROV Dive 373 - Coral Sea Marine Park - Cairns Seamount (Streamed live on 6 Aug 2020)